 CZO § 71.8.3 requires that there shall be a minimum 100-foot buffer1 landward from the mean high-water line of tidal waters, tributary streams, and tidal wetlands.
-Moreover, section 71.8.3.a(1) provides that when slopes of 15% or more are within the 100-foot buffer, the buffer shall be expanded by four feet for every one percent of slope or to the top of the slope, whichever is greater.
 No new impervious surfaces or development activities are permitted in the 100-foot buffer unless an applicant obtains a variance.
 CZO § 71.8.3(b)(1)(c).